 - 2. See General Project Guidelines - 3.
 See judging criteria for static displays below.
 Rocket Launch judging criteria will be provided by the Aerospace Superintendent(s). - 4.
-All Aerospace exhibits (rockets to be launched and static displays) will be checked in and evaluated on Saturday afternoon of the 4-H Fair unless other check-in announcements are made. - 5.
+All Aerospace exhibits (rockets to be launched and static displays) will be checked in and judged on Saturday afternoon of the 4-H Fair. - 5.
 All rockets MUST BE SHOWN WITHOUT rocket engines or igniters. - 6.
 County may submit two (2) entries to state fair.
 NOTE-All State Fair Jr. Department entries are static displays only and must meet state fair exhibit guidelines.
 One (1) entry may be submitted from the Ready4Life class.